Insight: From remote Mauritania, hacker fights for Islam worldwide

 Much of the population lives in the capital Nouakchott, which has boomed from a town of less than 10,000 people 40 years ago to a sprawling, ramshackle city of a million inhabitants.
 In its suburbs, tin and cinderblock shanties battle the Sahara's encroaching dunes and desert nomads stop to water their camels.

-In the past six months experts have noted an increase in hacking activity from Mauritania and neighboring countries.
-In part, that reflects Mauritania Attacker's role in connecting pockets of hackers, said Carl Herberger, vice president of security solutions at Radware.
+In the past six months experts have noted an increase in hacking activity from Mauritania and neighbouring countries.
+In part, that reflects Mauritania Attacker's role in connecting pockets of hackers, said Carl Herberger, vice president of security solutions at Radware RADWR.O.

 "This one figure, Mauritania Attacker, is kind a figure who brings many of these groups together," Herberger told Reuters.